 - construction or improvements to buildings on tribal lands.

 Capital Outlay funds are not for operating expenses, salaries, materials and supplies, events, brochures, pamphlets and publications, retroactive reimbursements of previous payments, loan payments, anything for the federal government (BLM, BIA, etc.) or anything for a private, nongovernmental entity (nonprofits).

-It is important that the funds be spent quickly for two reasons.
+It is important that the funds be spent quickly.
 The Legislature considers these funds to be economic development stimulus monies to help spur or encourage economic development to occur in your community.
-And, secondly, Capital Outlay funds are generated from the sale of bonds.
+Capital Outlay funds are generated from the sale of bonds.
 The bonds are essentially loans the state acquires with various revenues pledged by the state to make the loan payments.
 Fiscally, it does not make sense to borrow money and pay interest on the loans for money that is sitting in a bank unused.
-The bonds are usually for a 10 year period so the proposed project must have a life of at least 10 years or more.
+The bonds are usually for a 10-year period so the proposed project must have a life of at least 10 years or more.

 Nonprofit organizations may apply for Capital Outlay funds, but their application must be sponsored by a local unit of government—a county or municipality.
 The local government will be the applicant and recipient of the funds and the owner of the project.
 What this means is that the local government will own the building, vehicle, equipment or land—whatever the project and the nonprofit agency will need to rent or lease the project from the local government.
 This provision is in place to avoid problems with the “anti-donation clause” of the New Mexico Constitution.
 If the nonprofit agency already owns the building or project and Capital Outlay funds will be used to renovate or expand the project, the nonprofit agency will need to permanently deed the project over to the local government prior to the funds being made available from the State.
 The local government must also agree to serve as the fiscal agent for the project.